 Hello there, everyone.
 We’re glad you’re back.
 For this module, I’ll explain what is RSA algorithm in cryptography is all about.
 You’ll learn about the RSA algorithm and how it works after reading this module.
 So, without further delay, let’s know about the RSA algorithm.

-What is RSA algorithm?
+What is RSA Algorithm in Cryptography?

-The RSA algorithm is a public key cryptography algorithm used for converting plain text into ciphertext.
+The RSA algorithm in Cryptography is a public key cryptography algorithm used for converting plain text into ciphertext.
 It is also known as asymmetric-key cryptography because two different keys i.e., a public key and a private key are used for encrypting and decrypting the message or data.
 As the name implies, the Public Key is made available to anyone, while the Private Key remains secret or private i.e., not shared with anyone.

 The public key is used by the sender to encrypt the message or plain text and a private key is used by the receiver to decrypt the encrypted message or ciphertext.

-How does the RSA algorithm work?
+How does the RSA algorithm in Cryptography work?

-RSA algorithm works in 3 steps:
+RSA algorithm in Cryptography works in 3 steps:

 - Generation of public and private keys.